 Grown by one or two native plant nurseries in South Florida.
-Available in Key West at Key West Tropical Forest & Botanical Garden
+Available in Lake Worth at Amelia's SmartyPlants (561-540-6296).

 Description: Medium to large densely-leaved shrub.
 Bark dark brown striped with light brown.
 Leaves flat, 1-3 inches or more in length.

-About 4-8 feet in height.
+Dimensions: About 4-8 feet in height.
 Usually taller than broad.